My research focuses on the biology of genomic conflicts and what they can tell us about the evolution of conflict and

 What can selfish genetic elements tell us about the evolution of conflict and cooperation?

 I study what genomic conflicts have in common with other examples of conflict, whether spread of cancer cells, conflicts between worker ants over reproduction, or between the microbiome and its host organism.
 Together with Kevin Foster (University of Oxford) I develop mathematical models connecting selfish genetic elements to general models of social evolution.
 With Nick Davis (LSHTM), we recently published a first manuscript describing how enforcement, mechanisms that suppress selfish behaviour, is an underappreciated, and often critical, ingredient for cooperation at all levels of life – from genomes, eukaryotic cells and multicellular organisms to societies and mutualisms between species.

-The history of the gene’s-eye view of evolution
+The foundations of the gene’s-eye view of evolution